 I’m Georg, born in Bolzano in 1971.
 The IT has always been my true passion: my first computer was a Spectrum, maybe someone still remembers it… the first application I developed on it was the naval combat.
 Later on I started the implementation of ERP software using C, C++, Java, Informix, Oracle, Unix, Window.
 Recently I approached the Open Source technologies like Nagios, Cacti, MRTG, NagVis, OCS Inventory, GLPI, ntop with the vision to improve the working activities of the system administrators.
 In my free time I love hiking in the mountains, skiing, playing football as well as I like comparing different OS like Linux, Windows or Mac trying to find the potentialities and weaknesses.

-Welcome to version 4.43 of our NetEye v4 Unified Monitoring Platform.
-As you log in, you’ll be greeted by a sunlit glimpse of Chiusa (Klausen), where pastel‑hued houses cling to the steep valley walls and the ancient cathedral bell tower Read More
+Welcome to version 4.46 of our NetEye v4 Unified Monitoring Platform.
+As you log in, you’ll be greeted by the iconic bell tower of Curon rising from the frozen surface of Lake Resia (Reschensee).
+The tower stands alone amid the Read More